-- a) No single repayment of principal or series of principal payments within a six-month period shall exceed 25% of the principal sum of the credit. - a) The first repayment of principal shall be made no later than 24 months after the starting point of credit and no less than 2% of the principal sum of the credit shall have been repaid 24 months after the starting point of credit. - b) Interest shall be paid no less frequently than every 12 months and the first interest payment shall be made no later than six months after the starting point of credit. - c) The weighted average life of the repayment period shall not exceed seven-and-a-quarter years, except when official export credit support provided by the Participants comprises more than 35% of the syndication for a project in a High Income OECD country, the weighted average life of the repayment period shall not exceed five-and-a-quarter years. - d) The Participant shall give prior notification according to Article 5 of this Annex.
+- a) No single repayment of principal or series of principal payments within a six-month period shall exceed 25% of the principal sum of the credit. - b) The first repayment of principal shall be made no later than 24 months after the starting point of credit and no less than 2% of the principal sum of the credit shall have been repaid 24 months after the starting point of credit.

+- b) After 31 December 2011, the financial terms and conditions set out in Articles 2 and 3 d) shall be discontinued unless the Participants agree otherwise. - c) If discontinued, the provisions of Articles 2 and 3 d) will be replaced by the following :

+Article 2 - The maximum repayment term is 14 years, except when official export credit support provided by the Participants comprises more than 35% of the syndication for a project in a High Income OECD country, the maximum repayment term is ten years.

+Article 3 d) - The weighted average life of the repayment period shall not exceed seven-and-a-quarter years, except when official export credit support provided by the Participants comprises more than 35% of the syndication for a project in a High Income OECD country, the weighted average life of the repayment period shall not exceed five-and-a-quarter years.